jeremiah-shaulov/deno_php_world/README.md

 console.log(await g.$n); // prints 1
 ```

-But if you don't await any other `php_world` operation within the current microtask iteration, the exception will be lost.
+If you don't await any operation within current microtask iteration, the exception will be lost.

 ```ts
 import {g, c, php} from 'https://deno.land/x/php_world/mod.ts';